BOND: License to Train with Black-Box Functions: Abstract

 \section{Abstract}

-We introduce Bounded Numerical Differentiation (BOND), a perturbative method for estimating partial derivatives across network structures with inaccessible computational graphs.
-BOND demonstrates improved accuracy and scalability from existing perturbative methods, enabling new explorations of trainable architectures that integrate black-box functions.
-We observe that these black-box functions, realized in our experiments as fixed, untrained networks, can enhance model performance without increasing the number of trainable parameters.
-This improvement is achieved without extensive optimization of the architecture or properties of the black-box function itself.
-Our findings highlight the potential of leveraging fixed, non-trainable modules to expand model capacity, suggesting a path toward combining analogue and digital devices as a mechanism for scaling networks.
+We introduce Bounded Numerical Differentiation (BOND), a perturbative method for estimating the gradients of black-box functions.
+BOND is distinguished by its formulation, which adaptively bounds perturbations to ensure accurate sign estimation, and by its implementation, which operates at black-box interfaces.
+This enables BOND to be more accurate and scalable compared to existing methods, facilitating end-to-end training of architectures that incorporate non-autodifferentiable modules.
+We observe that these modules, implemented in our experiments as frozen networks, can enhance model performance without increasing the number of trainable parameters.
+Our findings highlight the potential of leveraging fixed transformations to expand model capacity, pointing to hybrid analogue–digital devices as a path to scaling networks, and provides insights into the dynamics of adaptive optimizers.